noam87/noamswebsite/content/q/john_stuart_mill.md

 ## Q: Isn't it naive to think that you can change a Racist's mind by debating them?

-It would of course be naive to expect a staunch white supremacist to change his mind half way through a public debate...

 > I acknowledge that the tendency of all opinions to become sectarian is not
 > cured by the freest discussion, but is often heightened and exacerbated
 > thereby; the truth which ought to have been, but was not, seen, being